 Just a 35 minute trip from Tarifa in Spain on the other side of the Mediterranean Sea, the ferry drops you off on this beguilingly seedy doorstep.
 A grand group of sculpted stucco colonial buildings from the Spanish occupation period, with old signs advertising passage to ports of call throughout the Mediterranean greets you with a row of competitive fish restaurants, each with its own tout ready to drag you in for lunch.
 In summer here it must be crazy with day trippers coming for a quick taste of Africa.

 Its an architectural time warp around every corner, with a blending of styles spanning centuries and numerous cultures.
 The French, Portuguese, and Italians have tried to run the show here.
 For decades it was an international zone with many fingers in the pie.
 The waterfront is undergoing a massive redevelopment scheme under the royal patronage of the King of Morocco.
 They are building a huge new marina and luxury condominiums, as well as a congressional palace, a museum, and large public area.
-There will also be a gondola cable car that will take you over the city, a rather peculiar and invasive scheme that will change the look of the skyline and no doubt invade the privacy of many residents.
+There is also a proposed gondola cable car that will take you over the city, a rather peculiar and invasive scheme that will change the look of the skyline and no doubt invade the privacy of many residents.

 |Conceptual view of the new waterfront marina for the city of Tangier|